qzhang503/proteoQ/README.md

 -   Summarization of PSM data to peptide and protein reports.
 -   Visualization of quality metrics in peptide and protein data.
--   Parital or complete re-normalization of data when needed
+-   Re-normalization of data in part or in full

 The data set I use in this section corresponds to the proteomics data from Mertins et al.(2018).
 In the study, two different breast cancer